sergey-kvachenok/gymFuel/.agent-os/product/lessons.md

 This file stores lessons and corrections learned from user feedback to avoid repeating mistakes.

+## Development Process

+- **Listen to User Feedback Immediately - Don't Over-Engineer**: When users point out issues or suggest simpler approaches, implement them immediately.
+Complex solutions often create more problems than they solve.

+- **Prevent Infinite Re-renders in React Hooks**: When using `useCallback` with async functions, move the async logic inside `useEffect` to prevent infinite re-renders.
+The pattern `useEffect(() => { const fetchData = async () => { ... }; fetchData(); }, [deps])` is safer than `useCallback(async () => { ... }, [deps])`.

+- **Don't Modify Core API Types for Implementation Details**: Adding fields like `isOfflineOnly` to core types can cause conflicts with database schemas and other systems.
+Keep implementation details separate from core data models.

+- **Fix Linter Errors Immediately - Don't Accumulate Technical Debt**: Address TypeScript and linter errors as they appear.
+Accumulating errors makes the codebase harder to work with and can mask real issues.

+- **Question Complex State Management - Prefer Simple Conditionals**: Instead of complex state management patterns, prefer simple conditional logic like `isOnline ? serverData : offlineData`.
+This is more readable and less error-prone.

+- **Understand Authentication Contexts - Server vs Client**: Server-side operations (tRPC) use `getServerSession()` and JWT tokens automatically, while client-side operations need explicit session management.
+Don't add unnecessary complexity like `SessionProvider` if you're only doing server-side operations.

+- **Centralize Authentication Logic in Utility Functions**: Create reusable utility functions like `getCurrentUserId()` and `getCurrentSession()` to avoid duplicating session logic across components.
+This makes the code more maintainable and consistent.

+- **Never Use Mock/Hardcoded Data - Always Use Real Data**: Never use placeholder values like `const userId = 1` or mock data.
+Always implement proper data fetching and use real, correct data from the appropriate sources (sessions, APIs, databases).
+Mock data creates bugs and security issues.

+- **Always Include All Dependencies in React Hook Arrays**: Never ignore React hook dependency warnings.
+Always include all variables used inside useEffect, useCallback, and useMemo in their dependency arrays.
+Missing dependencies cause stale closures, infinite re-renders, and hard-to-debug bugs.

+## Architecture

+- **Hybrid Data Layer Pattern**: Use `isOnline ? serverData : offlineData` for simple, effective offline/online data switching.

+- **Keep Offline Services Parameter-Based**: Design offline data services to accept `userId` as a parameter rather than trying to access authentication context internally.

+- **Separate Concerns**: Keep server-side authentication (JWT tokens) separate from client-side state management.

+- **Pass User ID as Props**: Instead of complex context or global state, pass user ID as props from server components to client components that need it.

 ## Implementation Workflow Lessons

 ### Planning Before Implementation